ycx12341/2D-sim-res/Simulation results of T98G glioma spheroid invasion/T98G glioma spheroid simulation results (error calibrated version)/README.md

 Folder **Average results** contains the post-processing of the final results for each run.

-Folder **Posterior comparisons** contains the comparison between the posteriors obtained using non-error calibrated ABC and the ones obtained using error calibrated ABC.

 See the README.md file for each folder for more details.

 All simulation results were generated using R 4.0.3 "Bunny-Wunnies Freak out".